opowell/jtree/doc-pages/clients/running-in-a-lab.md

 3. Add a shortcut to open jtree in Google Chrome to this folder (see above).

 Now jtree will open in Google Chrome whenever the computer starts up.

+### Running online

+If your server is behind a router (wireless or not), you will probably need to set up *port forwarding*.
+This can usually be done in the following way:

+1. Access the configuration page for the router (usually at 192.168.0.1 or 192.168.1.1).
+2. Set up a port forwarding rule, such as "port 80 -> serverIP, port 80".

+where serverIP is the IP of the machine where jtree is running (usually something like 192.168.x.x).